 Nonlinear pulse compression can be done with different configurations of optical elements, and with methods which are based on different physical principles.
 Some examples are:

 - Originally unchirped pulses can be spectrally broadened by propagation in a normally dispersive optical fiber and then dispersively compressed as discussed above in the context of linear pulse compression .
-The fibers used for spectral broadening may be standard optical fibers, photonic crystal fibers, or hollow fibers (for extremely intense pulses).
+The fibers used for spectral broadening may be standard optical fibers, photonic crystal fibers, hollow-core fibers, or hollow capillary fibers (for extremely intense pulses, see below).
 It is possible e.g. to start with picosecond pulses from a mode-locked Nd:YAG laser and reach pulse durations far below 1 ps, or to generate few-cycle pulses starting from pulses with e.g. 50 fs duration.
 Note that the pulse energy can in principle be fully preserved, although substantial parasitic losses are often encountered in practice.

 - For high-intensity femtosecond pulses, the spectral broadening can be performed in a gas-filled hollow fiber or capillary .
 Most of the optical power propagates in the gas, where self-phase modulation occurs.
 (The regime with ionization of the gas is avoided by staying at sufficiently low intensities.)
 Subsequent dispersive compression can be done, e.g., with double-chirped mirrors or some other kind of dispersive mirrors.
 This method is suitable e.g. for compressing 20-fs pulses with millijoule energies down to a few femtoseconds.

 - After spectral broadening with a nonlinearity as described above, pulses can also be shorted by sending them through a suitable bandpass filter (and no dispersive element), if the filter bandwidth is well below the pulse bandwidth .
 That kind of compression is of course associated with a substantial loss of pulse energy.